lorne-luo/scrmabled-strings/README.md

 2. **Acceleration by dict word length group**

-All dict words are group by its length, so each slice from input file could be reuse for same length dict word
+All dict words are grouped by its length, so each slice string from the input file could be reuse for checking  all dict words with same length
 ```
 from pprint import pprint
 from helper import get_dict_maps